 8. The importance of transparency

 Obi-Wan had a great influence on Luke from the start.
-But it wasn’t until he appeared on Hoth with instructions to find Yoda that Skywalker truly got started with his Jedi training.
-While clients or bosses probably don’t know how to appear as mirages, they should strive to be more transparent in order to be effective communicators.
+But it wasn’t until he appeared on Hoth with instructions to find Yoda that Skywalker truly started his Jedi training.
+While clients or bosses probably don’t know how to appear as mirages, they should strive to be more transparent in order to communicate effectively.

 9. Enjoy any ride

 Let’s face it – sometimes a project just stinks.
-But just like a smelly tauntaun, even that not-so-favourite client can take you places and even save your business.
+But just like a smelly Tauntaun, even that not-so-favorite client can take you places and even save your business.
 Avoid slicing their guts out, though.

 10. Know your strengths